Stompin' Tom Connors: Promoting Canadian artists

 Among artists who were featured on these labels were Liona Boyd, Rita MacNeil, The Canadian Brass, Dixie Flyers, Charlie Panigoniak, among others.
 Liona Boyd recalled in 2013 about the time Connors signed Boyd to Boot for her first record, 1974's The Guitar, and two more:

 It was Tom's vision obviously.
 And as I understood it, he wasn't really a fan of classical music but he had heard Canada had no classical label, which was absolutely true.
 So bless him, he went and decided he'd be the first one.
 And he signed myself and the Canadian Brass.
 It's like me deciding, "Well listen, maybe I don't know much about rap, but hey Canada's doesn't have a rap label, I'll go and do it."
 So he was a bit of a pioneer with classical music.

 Cultural and historical references

 In the book Shake Hands with the Devil: The Failure of Humanity in Rwanda, Romeo Dallaire, the Canadian general who led the UNAMIR peacekeeping force in Rwanda during that country's 1994 genocide reported that he played a recording of Connors's song "The Blue Berets" (about United Nations peacekeeping forces) to keep up his troops' morale while their headquarters was under bombardment.

 The Les Claypool Frog Brigade mentions Connors in the song "Long in the Tooth" on the album Purple Onion, while Corb Lund references him in the song "Long Gone to Saskatchewan" and Dean Brody references him in the song "Canadian Girls".

-Tim Hus also wrote a song titled "Man with the Black Hat" about Connors.
+Tim Hus also wrote a song titled "Man with the Black Hat" about Connors and Al Tuck wrote and recorded a song called "Stompin' Tom Connors Dot Com".